 Instructions

-- In a medium bowl, soak gobo in water for 15 minutes to prevent it from changing color.
+- In a medium bowl, soak the gobo in water for 15 minutes to prevent it from changing color.
 Change the water a few times and drain well.

-- In a small bowl, combine soy sauce, miso, mirin, and sake and mix well.
+- In a small bowl, combine 4 Tbsp soy sauce, 3 Tbsp miso, 2 Tbsp mirin, and 1 Tbsp sake and mix well.
+Pour the seasonings into the rice cooker.

 - Add the gobo root, carrot, and chikuwa on top of the rice.
 Do not mix together with rice.
-Rice cooks evenly when it's not mixed with other ingredients.
+Rice cooks evenly when it‘s not mixed with other ingredients.
+Place in the rice cooker and start cooking.
+If you have a Mixed Rice option, use it (see Notes below).

 To Store